 Privacy Policy

-Factor Law Inc. (Factor) and its international subsidiaries respect your privacy and are committed to protecting your Personal Data.
-As a global organization, it is our duty to comply with the various applicable regulations around the world that govern the collection and processing of Personal Data.
+Factor Law Inc. and its international subsidiaries respect your privacy and are committed to protecting your personal data.
+As a global organization, it is our duty to comply with the various applicable laws around the world that govern the collection and processing of personal data.

 We want to ensure that you understand what information we collect about you and how we use it.
-This Privacy Policy sets out the principles Factor follows when we collect and process your Personal Data through your use of our website or when you otherwise engage with Factor and it applies to our candidates, clients, suppliers, website-users and anyone who subscribes to our newsletters or participate in our programs or similar activity.
+This privacy policy sets out the principles Factor follows when we collect and process your personal data through your use of our website or when you otherwise engage with Factor, and it applies to our candidates, clients, suppliers, website-users, and anyone else who subscribes to our newsletters or participates in our programs or similar activity.

 This website is not intended for children and we do not knowingly collect data relating to children.

-We may amend this Privacy Policy from time to time, and we will endeavor to inform our contacts of major changes to this policy.
+We may amend this privacy policy from time to time, and we will endeavor to inform our contacts of major changes to it.
 You may always review our current policy at this page.
-If we need your consent to process your Personal Data in a different way, we will seek your permission in advance.
+If we need your consent to process your personal data in a different way, we will seek your consent in advance.

-Please use the Glossary to help you understand the meaning of some of the terms used.
+Please use the glossary at the end of this policy to help you understand the meanings of some of the terms used.
 If you have any questions regarding the policy, contact us at privacy@factor.law.

 1. WHO WE ARE

-Factor Law Inc. (“Factor”) is a leading alternative legal services provider headquartered at 33 West Monroe Street, Suite 200, Chicago, IL 60603.
-Factor Law Inc is a parent entity for EU registered entities as well.
+Factor Law Inc. is a leading alternative legal services provider headquartered at 33 West Monroe Street, Suite 400, Chicago, IL 60603, USA.
+Factor Law Inc. is the ultimate parent entity for a number of EU/EEA and UK registered Factor entities.

-Our Data Privacy Office, which is part of our Legal & Compliance team, is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise any of your legal rights, please contact the Data Privacy Office using the details set out below.
+Our Data Privacy Office, which is part of our Legal & Compliance team, is responsible for overseeing questions in relation to this privacy policy.
+If you have any questions about this privacy policy, including any requests to exercise any of your legal rights, please contact the Data Privacy Office using the details set out below.

 Full name of legal entity: Factor Law Inc.